logaretm/villus/docs/content/guide/queries.md

 Both the `useQuery` and `Query` component can take advantage of the `Suspense` component shipped by Vue 3.x.

-For the `useQuery` function, instead of call it directly, you can call the `useQuery.suspend` instead, which has the exact same and behaves the same except it can be used to suspend components like this:
+To utilize the suspense feature, you need to `await` the `useQuery` function and it returns the exact same API after executing the query:

 ```vue
 <template>